Thursday, September 29, 2005

 IT'S ABOUT TIME

-someone said this.
+this.
 It's too bad it was Barry Bonds, people are just going to say he has his own agenda.
 Still, this is the TRUTH:

 Asked whether Congress was wasting time by looking into steroid use in sports, Bonds responded: "Pretty much, I think so.
 Yeah."